boyter/scc/README.md

 [![Scc Count Badge](https://sloc.xyz/github/boyter/scc/?category=cocomo)](https://github.com/boyter/scc/)

 *NB* it may not work for VERY large repositories (has been tested on Apache hadoop/spark without issue).
-In time additional metrics will be added.

 ### Languages